gcxchange-gcechange/react-my-groups/README.md

 # My Groups
 ## Update
-- You can choose the number group to display in the setting.
+- You can choose the number of groups to display in the settings.
-- If the user have more group, a show all button will appear to give the ability to display all group.
+- If the user has more groups, a show all button will appear to give the ability to display all of the user's groups.
-- Ability to sort by creation date or alphabitical.
+- Ability to sort by creation date or alphabetical.
-- French as been add.
+- French has been added.
-- Available in full-with layout.
+- Available in full-width layout.

 ## Summary

-Using Microsoft Graph, this webpart grabs the Office 365 groups the current user is a member of with links to the groups SharePoint site.
+Using Microsoft Graph, this webpart grabs the Office 365 groups the current user is a member of with links to the group's SharePoint site.

-The webpart has been updated to include a grid like in addition to the compact layout as seen below:
+The webpart has been updated to include a grid style layout, in addition to the compact layout as seen below:
 ![Grid Demo](./assets/React-MyGroups_Grid.png)

 Compact Layout: